 - Freshly ground black pepper

 - Make The Romesco Dip: Combine all ingredients in a food processor or blender and process until smooth.
+You may need to use a tamper or stop the food processor or blender and scrape down the sides a few times to make sure iit all gets evenly processed.
 Season to taste with salt and freshly ground black pepper.
-Serve with cut-up raw vegetables or your favorite crackers.
+Serve drizzled with olive nada with cut-up raw vegetables or your favorite crackers for dipping.TIP: Makes about 2 cups of dip — can be made up to three days ahead of time.
+Store refrigerated in an airtight container.